invertase/react-native-firebase/docs/index.md

 Additionally, current versions of firebase-ios-sdk have a minimum Xcode requirement of 14.1, which implies a minimum macOS version of 12.5 (macOS Monterey).

-## Installation
+## Installation for React Native CLI projects

-Installing React Native Firebase requires a few steps; installing the NPM module, adding the Firebase config files & rebuilding your application.
+Installing React Native Firebase to a RN CLI project requires a few steps; installing the NPM module, adding the Firebase config files & rebuilding your application.

+For projects using Expo, [see this section below](#expo).

 ### 1. Install via NPM